-First, we compare the performance of exact dynamic programming algorithm (Algorithm~\ref{algo:DP}) and the approximate greedy algorithm (Algorithm~\ref{algo:greedy}) for computing the longest length PMI sequences.
+First, we compare the performance of the exact dynamic programming algorithm (Algorithm~\ref{algo:DP}) and the approximate greedy algorithm (Algorithm~\ref{algo:greedy}) for computing the maximum-length PMI sequences.
 For simulations, we consider graphs with $n=200$ nodes.
-For ER graphs, we first plot the length of PMI sequences computed using Algorithms~\ref{algo:DP} and \ref{algo:greedy} as a function of $p$ while fixing the number of leaders (selected randomly) to be eight (Figure~\ref{fig:DP_Greedy}(a)).
-Second, we fix $p=0.075$, and plot PMI length as a function of the number of leaders selected randomly (Figure~\ref{fig:DP_Greedy}(b)).
-We repeat similar plots for BA graphs in Figures~\ref{fig:DP_Greedy}(c) and (d).
-We fix the number of leaders to be eight in Figure \ref{fig:DP_Greedy}(c), whereas fix $m=2$ in Figure~\ref{fig:DP_Greedy}(d).
-We mention that each point in plots in Figure~\ref{fig:DP_Greedy} is an average of 50 randomly generated instances.
-From the plots, it is clear that the greedy algorithm, which is much faster as compared to the DP algorithm, performs almost as good as the dynamic programming algorithm.
-The lentgh of PMI sequences returned by greedy algorithm is very close to the length of optimal PMI sequences, and hence, we get good lower bounds on the dimension of SSC with given sets of leader nodes.
+For ER graphs, we first plot the length of PMI sequences computed by using Algorithms~\ref{algo:DP} and \ref{algo:greedy} as a function of $p$ while fixing the number of leaders (selected randomly) to be eight (Figure~\ref{fig:DP_Greedy}(a)).
+Second, we fix $p=0.075$, and plot the length of PMI sequences as a function of the number of leaders selected randomly (Figure~\ref{fig:DP_Greedy}(b)).
+We repeat similar plots for BA graphs in Figures~\ref{fig:DP_Greedy}(c) and \ref{fig:DP_Greedy}(d).
+We fix the number of leaders to be eight in Figure \ref{fig:DP_Greedy}(c) and set $\varepsilon=2$ in Figure~\ref{fig:DP_Greedy}(d).
+Each point in the plots in Figure~\ref{fig:DP_Greedy} corresponds to the average of 50 randomly generated instances.
+From the plots, it is clear that the greedy algorithm, which is much faster than the DP algorithm, performs almost as good as the DP algorithm.
+The length of PMI sequences returned by the greedy algorithm is very close to the length of the longest PMI sequences.